Neo Democrats: Formation

 The Neo Democrats identified themselves initially as a grouping within the Democratic Party, opposed to its rejection of the Five Constituencies Referendum and concessions towards Beijing that the party was offering in the run-up to the LegCo vote on the Hong Kong government's proposals for democratic reform.
 It said it aimed to repair the damaged relationship between the Democratic Party and its pan-democratic allies.

 As the Neo Democrats styled themselves a continuation of the United Democrats of Hong Kong, they chose to found the group on an anniversary of both the dissolution of UDHK and the foundation of the Democratic Party.

 Then on 19 December 2010, thirty members including seven district councillors in the New Territories East resigned from the Democratic Party to formally create the new group.
 The departees included former party vice-chairman Chan King-ming and at least five other founding members, together representing around ten per cent of the Democratic Party's district councillors and just under five per cent of its membership.

+Ideology

+The party relied on community outreach and creative funding to compete with better-funded pro-establishment parties in Hong Kong.
+They were broadly centrist, though they could be argued as leaning both centre-right and centre-left.